 Finally is the “Snapshotting” page.
 Snapshotting refers to how often Dataddo will take “snapshots” of the Sage data to load into Power BI.
 Choose the date range of data you want gathered at each data sync (today’s data, yesterday’s data, etc), as well as the frequency of the snapshot, exact time, and how you want Dataddo to handle previous data syncs.

 Step 4: Create the data flow to Power BI

 The Configure Dashboard pop-up will appear.
-These are instructions for connecting to Dataddo in your Power BI account.
-Be sure that you are in the Power BI tab at the top, then follow the instructions, using the Dataddo API and HTTP Request Value provided.
+These are instructions for connecting to Dataddo in your Power BI account using the Dataddo API and HTTP Request Value provided.